johnaziz57/template-formatter/README.md

 Attempt at formatting the templates

 ## TODO
-1. Handle if/else conditions in the middle of an object
+1. [ ] Handle if/else conditions in the middle of an object
-2. Handle template declaration
-3. Handle `{{{` triple start block declaration
+2. Handle template declaration, Handle `{{{` triple start block declaration
-4. Make the extension activate right away, instead of calling hellow world
+4. [x] Make the extension activate right away, instead of calling hellow world

 ## Regenrating the rules